The Tiffany Yellow

 The sole disturbance in the otherwise uneventful history of the Tiffany Yellow concerns reported attempts to sell the stone, which was valued at $12,000,000 at the end of 1983.
 In 1951 the new chairman of Tiffany's recommended that the gem be sold, a decision which not surprisingly horrified certain members of the old Board.
 A buyer agreed to pay $500,000 for the stone but the deal fell through because the chairman wanted a check in full whereas the prospective buyer wished for other financial arrangements to be made.
 Then on November 17th, 1972 the New York Times carried an advertisement by Tiffany offering to sell the diamond for $5,000,000.
 However, in the circumstances it would be as well to recall the story of the eager new salesman who, when asked what he would get if he sold the famous gem, was promptly told by the head of the firm 'Fired!'

-My replica of the Tiffany Yellow, from NW Diamonds & Gems.
+My replica of the Tiffany Yellow, from the now-defunct NW Diamonds & Gems, which was based in Washington state.
 The stone measures 28.11 × 28.23 × 15.51.
-The company deals in CZ, colored and colorless, in various sizes, large in particular.
-My Jonker replica is also from the company.
-I bought my Porter Rhodes replica, now belonging to my grandmother, from them as well.
+The company dealt in CZ, colored and colorless, in various sizes, large in particular.
+My Jonker replica was also from the company.
+I bought my Porter Rhodes replica, from them as well.

-The fact that no major gemological organization has ever formerly examined the Tiffany Yellow remains to be seen.
+The fact that no major gemological organization has ever formerly examined the Tiffany Yellow (or at least, its findings were never made public) remains to be seen.
 Herbert Tillander addresses this in his book Diamond Cuts in Historic Jewelry - 1381 to 1910, in which he writes about the Tiffany Yellow:

 The golden-yellow Tiffany is not only a typical Stellar Cut Brilliant with a star-like arrangement of small facets around the culet, but the crown is stepped, which consequently involves splitting the main facets.
 This was a standard procedure.* The pavilion, however, received three steps: between the regular two steps a third was applied, which was probably unique.
 This involved the splitting of the lower main facets into two triangular and one flat keystone-shaped facet.
 Consequently the Tiffany Yellow Diamond recieved 40 actual facets on the crown and 48 on the pavilion, plus the compulsary table and culet - in all, 90 facets compared with the 56 plus two facets of the Standard Brilliant Cut.